watson/talks/2016/04 Node.js Meetup Berlin/README.md

 - **Location:** Berlin, Germany

-The code contained in the folder `example-app` is a showcase of how the Node.js Event Loop can be patched without using AsyncWrap.
+The code contained in the folder `example-app` is a showcase of how the Node.js Event Loop can be patched with and without using AsyncWrap.